 Proposed law retains present law provisions but allows the court discretion as to whether to transfer the child to an adult facility for detention prior to trial as an adult.
-However, provides that a child who is subject to criminal jurisdiction as an adult shall not be detained prior to trial in a juvenile detention facility after reaching the age of 18 if the governing authority with funding responsibility for the juvenile detention facility objects to the detention, unless the judge with the criminal jurisdiction orders the child to be detained in the juvenile detention facility.
+However, provides that a child who is subject to criminal jurisdiction as an adult shall not be detained prior to trial in a juvenile detention facility after reaching the age of 18 if the governing authority with funding responsibility for the juvenile detention facility objects to the detention.